chuckkh/ProjectEuler/README.md

 These are my solutions to some of the famous Project Euler challenges.

-So far, the highest difficulty level I've solved has been 35%, which was Problem 86.
+So far, the highest difficulty level I've solved has been 40%, which was Problem 90.
+I also solved Problem 86, which has 35% difficulty.

 I intended to use C++ more than I did.
 I did #1 in C++, but also in Python, and I've done all the rest in Python.
 C++ is actually my my preferred language for projects, but Python just seems well-suited to these easier problems because you can push through them quickly.